 When the bridge was completed, Toosey was kept at Tamarkan.
 There he was given the task of reorganising the camp into a central hospital for prisoners.
 The Japanese later placed him as a commander in other concentration camps.
 Toosey survived the war; he lost weight but regained much of his physical health.
 Like many other prisoners, he suffered from post-traumatic stress for the rest of his life.

 The Railway Man and the building of the Death Railway

 Not as famous a story as The Bridge over River Kwai.
 The autobiography The Railway Man is also a true story.
 I have read it many times in the shorter version in Readers Digest.
 And it was filmed in 2013, just a year after Eric Lomax passed away, a Scot that also worked here to build a railway after the mass capitulations of fortress Singapore.

-The movie was directed by Jonathan Teplitzky.
-Colin Firth and Jeremy Irvine play Lomax at different ages.
-Nicole Kidman plays Patti, the nurse who befriended and also married Eric Lomax.
-Lomax suffered major ordeals at the construction of the railway, torture such as waterboarding and he was interrogated by a Japanese Takashi Nagase that had no choice but to follow his officer’s orders but was very reluctant to do this work for the Japanese War Machine.
-In his heart, he didn’t agree with the methods the Japanese were using.
+Lomax suffered major ordeals at the construction of the railway, torture, such as waterboarding, and he was interrogated by a Japanese interpreter, Takashi Nagase, that had no choice but to follow his officer’s orders but was very reluctant to do this work for the Japanese War Machine.
+In his heart, he didn’t agree with the Japanese’s methods.

 Before the war, Takashi Nagase was an English teacher in Japan.
 Lomax book is about the reconciliation with his captor and it is very gripping.
 How he first constantly is on the search to find the interpreter that was present during all the torture because he wants to punish him, and finally end up in a lifetime friendship with him instead.